Binary program packages of OVITO for Linux, Windows, and macOS can be downloaded from www.ovito.org.

 Run the installer program

-Windows might ask whether you really want to launch the program, because it was downloaded from the web and is not digitally signed.
+ovito-x.y.z-win64.exeto install OVITO in a directory of your choice.
+Note that Windows might ask whether you really want to launch the installer, because it was downloaded from the web and it is not digitally signed.

 .dmgdisk image file to open it, agree to the program license, and drag the

 Ovitoapplication bundle into your

 Applicationsfolder.
 Then start OVITO by double-clicking the application bundle.

 Running OVITO on a remote machine